Catholic Church in Norway: Structure

+The Catholic Church is the second largest religious community in Norway by number of registered members.
+The country is divided into three Church districts – the Diocese of Oslo and the prelatures of Trondheim and Tromsø, whose bishops participate in the Nordic Bishops Conference.
+The country is further divided into 38 parishes and three chapel districts.

 Four religious orders have returned to Norway: the Cistercians, Dominicans, the Poor Clares, and the Trappistines.
-In 2007, monks from the Abbey of Cîteaux dedicated a new monastery at Frol near Levanger in Nord-Trøndelag, naming it Munkeby Mariakloster.
-Trappistine nuns, likewise, bought land near the ruins of a pre-Reformation monastery on the island of Tautra in the Trondheimsfjord, moved to the site and built a new cloister, workplace, guesthouse and chapel, calling the new monastery Tautra Mariakloster.
+In 2007, monks from the Abbey of Cîteaux dedicated a new monastery at Frol, near Levanger in Nord-Trøndelag, naming it Munkeby Mariakloster.
+Trappistine nuns, likewise, bought land near the ruins of a pre-Reformation monastery on the island of Tautra in the Trondheimsfjord, moved to the site, and built a new cloister, workplace, guesthouse, and chapel, calling the new monastery Tautra Mariakloster.
 In addition to these four, 17 other orders are also working in the country, for instance the Sisters of St. Francis Xavier (Franciskussøstre), which is a unique order as it was founded in Norway in 1901.
 The Benedictines, who had a monastery on the island of Selja in the Medieval ages, were asked to return to Norway.

-The bishops of Oslo, Trondheim and Tromsø participate in the Scandinavian Bishops Conference.
-There used to be several Catholic hospitals and schools around the country.
-There was also a Catholic orphanage in Oslo.
-But, between 1967 and 1989, the Socialist government in Norway bought most of the Catholic (and other private) hospitals by force and condemned the remainder.
-Almost all the schools were closed due to low enrollment except for some in Oslo, Arendal and Bergen.

-Nowadays, the Catholic welfare institutions in Norway are limited.
-There are no Catholic hospitals or orphanages remaining, but the number of Catholic schools is increasing.
-In addition to the three schools mentioned above, a new elementary school has opened in Bodø.
-There is Catholic high school in Bergen, and an elementary school is planned for Drammen.
+There are few Catholic welfare institutions in Norway today.
+There are no Catholic hospitals or orphanages, but the Catholic Church operates primary and secondary schools in Oslo, Arendal and Bergen, and Bodø.
 The Sisters of Saint Elizabeth operated St. Elizabeth's home for elderly in Oslo, until it was completely destroyed by fire in December 2014.

-Fransiskushjelpen (St. Francis Aid), a charity established in 1956 and run by Franciscans, remains active; Caritas Europa has an office in Oslo.
+Fransiskushjelpen (St. Francis Aid), a charity established in 1956 and run by Franciscans, remains active; Caritas Norway is a Catholic international relief and development organisation.

 Origin

 The Catholic Church in Norway is almost as old as the kingdom itself, dating from approximately A.D.
 900, with the first Christian monarchs, Haakon I from 934.
 The country is considered to have officially converted upon the death of the king St. Olav at the Battle of Stiklestad in 1030.
 The subsequent Christianisation took several hundred years.

 Largely the work of Anglo-Saxon missionaries, the Norwegian Church has been considered the only daughter of English Catholicism.
-Cardinal Nicholas Breakspear, later Pope Adrian IV, established a church province in 1152, the Archdiocese of Nidaros (Trondheim).
+Cardinal Nicholas Breakspear, later Pope Adrian IV, established a church province in 1153, the Archdiocese of Nidaros (Trondheim).